poornalingam/PerformanceEngineeringService/Performance_Analysis_Tools.md

 ## APM Family Tools
 These application profiling tools are useful to collect stack trace of application calls, find a common code path, collect and analyze response time of a code path, aggregation of code responses, resource utilization in application level (JVM), CPU Sampling, etc. Basically it probes the application in JVM level.

+Also have a look Flame Graph and vector tools.
+These tools are providing call stacks for application and kernel in mix-mode.

 ### DynaTrace
 TBD